libhasheos/escrow.bos/README.md

 - __key__ is a unique identifying integer for an escrow entry.
 - __disapprover__ is an eosio account name.

 **INTENT:** The intent of unapprove is to unapprove the release of funds to the intended receiver from a previous approved action.
-Each escrow agreement requires at least 2 approvers and can only be approved by the sender, receiver and/or nominated arbitrator.
+Each escrow agreement requires at least 2 approvers and can only be approved by the sender.

 > **Warning**: This action will store the content on the chain in the history logs and the data cannot be deleted later.